-- 1. Current students of HFCS
+- I. Current students of HFCS

 - 2. Siblings of current HFCS students

 - 3. Members of Holy Family Catholic Church

 - 4. Members of other Catholic parishes

 - 5. Non-Catholic students.

 Children entering Pre-K 3 must be three years of age by September 1 of the upcoming school year.
 Students will be conditionally accepted into Pre-K 3 upon completion of the Early Childhood Screening and a scheduled Meet and Greet with the teacher.
+Students must be toilet independent.

 Children entering Pre-K 4 must be four years of age by September 1 of the upcoming school year.
 Students will be conditionally accepted into Pre-K 4 with full acceptance contingent on displayed readiness on the Pre-K 4 entrance assessment.
+Students must be toilet independent.

 Children entering Kindergarten must be five years of age by September 1 of the upcoming school year.
 Students will be conditionally accepted into Kindergarten with full acceptance contingent on displayed readiness on the Kindergarten entrance assessment.
+Students must be toilet independent.

 A legal birth certificate and proof of immunizations must be submitted before prekindergarten, kindergarten, or first grade students will be allowed to register.
-The Diocesan Physical Examination Form is required of all new students except those transferring from another Fort Worth Catholic school.
+The Catholic School Health Report is required of all new students except those transferring from another Fort Worth Catholic school.